uPortal-Attic/uportal-home/docs/widget-launch-button.md

 </launch-button>
 ```

-This directive includes the classes, styles, and configurable attributes necessary to create a launch button and looks and feels like it's part
+This directive includes the classes, styles, and configurable attributes necessary to create a launch button that looks and feels like it's part
 of the widget.
 You can read more about the configurable attributes of this directive in [uw-frame's directive documentation](http://uw-madison-doit.github.io/uw-frame/directives).

 ## Suggested button text